Can foods—particularly those containing citric acid—affect how well you absorb stimulants, such as Ritalin, Adderall, and Vyvanse?

-Another meeting attendee had heard that citric acid actually improves absorption.
+One rumor is that citric acid actually improves absorption.
 As it turns out, that’s not the case.

 Moreover, many middle-aged folks with late-diagnosis ADHD—their guts suffering from years of scattershot eating habits and stress—are also taking antacids.
 Can that affect stimulant effectiveness, too?
 You bet.

 Let’s start solving this puzzle by examining medication label inserts, textbooks, and published literature.
 Read on.